POGnator/basic-stuff/README.md

     * Known issues: None
     * Achievments:
       * Movement finished!
 This took way too long and 8th grade math, but it works!
+    * Instructions:
+        * Use wasd to navigate, enter to confirm your movement option.
+        * Get yourself (the O) to the goal (the X)!

 ## Python: